 Thai cuisine is famous for spicy dishes.
 What makes these dishes so delicious and spicy is Red Thai peppers.
 They have 2 typical colors, namely green and red.
 They have long shapes with curved ends.

 These peppers add a strong kick and an attractive color to Thai dishes such as curries and salads.
 So, people will dry and ground them into fine powder.
-At the same time, you can catch fresh Thai peppers as garnishing.
+At the same time, you can use fresh Thai peppers as garnishes.

 13. Banana Pepper